 As mentioned, I had my Teppy shipped directly to my hotel in the USA.
 This was free versus $21.95 USD had I shipped it to my home in Canada.
 Since I live close to the USA border I choose to return from there, costing me just $5.95 USD, as opposed to a whopping $39.95 USD, had I shipped it from Canada!

-To use your Tep Wireless device you simply turn it on and connect to the Wi-Fi hotspot (SSID and password are labelled on the device) then you are good to go!
+To use your Tep Wireless device you simply turn it on and connect to the Wi-Fi hotspot.
+The SSID and password are on a sticker on the device.

 How did it fair?

 As noted, my previous Tep Wireless review experience was not great.
-The device was spotty and I had to spend significant time with their tech-support troubleshooting and having settings reset.
-Not how you want to spend your time visiting somewhere new, especially when the very device you are trying to troubleshoot is supposed to be saving you time and money.
+The device was spotty and spent significant time with their tech-support troubleshooting.
+Not how you want while visiting somewhere new.
+More so when the very device you are trying to troubleshoot is there to save you time and money.